By Gabrielle Marceau

 In the video for Juicebox, the first single off their 2006 record First Impressions of Earth, the Strokes cast themselves as a group of artists unappreciated and ignored by a perverted, porn hungry world.
 The band is playing in a radio studio while outside a woman suggestively scrubs the floor with champagne in front of her dog, a boy in cowboy boots goes down in the bathroom, a stranger tumbles from a cab to vomit while being watched by an actress shooting girl on girl on the rooftop.
 “Why won’t she come over here, we’ve got a city to love?”
 Julian Cassablancas yells into the microphone.
 But Julian, I thought, why don't you go out?
 He’s too busy singing to get up, get out, and get some.

 Come here/ please leave is the lyrical mode of the Strokes, their low key drums and fuzzy riffs spoke to guys who were pissed off and lonely but couldn’t really care anyway.
-Or perhaps more accurately, it spoke to the girls who wanted to be boys like that.
+Or perhaps more accurately, it spoke to the girls who were stuck between wanting a boy like that and wanting to be a boy like that.
 They were a millennial band who seemed deeply ambivalent about the millennium, and so burrowed into a retrofied drunk boredom.
 There was still something aggressive about The Strokes; they weren't wounded emo boys, they were privileged city kids who wanted to party but would probably be mean to you and then go home and write about how shallow and cold the scene is.

 Of course The Strokes haven't really been able to recapture the excitement and success of their first record, Is This It?.
 They haven't quite been able to move onto something different, and their latest single Threat of Joy, off the EP, Future Present Past, sounds a lot like the sunny and vague malaise of early songs like When it Started: "Won't decide, but he won't debate/ Said, "thanks my friend, thought that we was dead"/ Oh why, oh why/ I don't know".
 Julian always seemed to me like a the narrator from a post-modern novel; he's looking around at a chaotic cityscape which is vulgar, commercial, fractured, and undecipherable, and isn't sure how or even if he feels about it.